Gregkids/AbaTest/README.md

 ### Run and Test the system

 * Run the golang program using technicalapp.exe file
-* Hit the endpoint /login to get token
+* Hit the endpoint /login using postman to get token

 example:
 input: